OfficialOzioma/my-laravel-test/README.md

 # Laravel Test

-This is a laravel coding test for the role of backend developer, this laravel test takes some json payload through API request and run some custom validation on the payload
+This is a laravel coding test for the role of backend developer, this laravel test takes some JSON payload through API request and run some custom validation on the payload

 ### Payload Sample